-Covering virtually every aspect of its subject, Collection Development and Management for 21st Century Library Collections is a soup-to-nuts guide perfect for students and beginning librarians, yet full of sage advice and new ideas for experienced practitioners.
-This landmark new text was overseen by a stellar editorial advisory board: Karen Brown (Dominican University), Kay Ann Cassell (Rutgers University), Alma Dawson (Lousiana State University), Ann O’Neill (Emporia State University), and Patricia Oyler (Simmons College).
+This text was overseen by an editorial advisory board: Karen Brown (Dominican University), Kay Ann Cassell (Rutgers University), Alma Dawson (Lousiana State University), Ann O’Neill (Emporia State University), and Patricia Oyler (Simmons College).
 Vicki Gregory, Professor at the University of South Florida, takes a process approach to her subject, making the book easy to consult about a specific question or problem.
-Practical and to the point, here’s an authoritative guide to collection development and management that covers the entire gamut, including Chapter 7: Assessment and Evaluation of the Collection, including Deselection (Weeding).
 Each chapter includes discussion questions, activities, references, and selected readings.
 Special features include samples of a needs assessment report, a collection development policy, an approval plan, and an electronic materials license.

 Hibner, Holly, and Mary Kelly.
 Making a Collection Count: A Holistic Approach to Library Collection Management.
 Oxford: Chandos Publishing, 2010.

 Making a Collection Count takes a uniquely holistic and comprehensive approach to helping public, academic, school, and special librarians develop collections that are functional, up-to-date, and relevant.
 Authors Holly Hibner and Mary Kelly focus specifically on collection quality, and provide highly practical guidance for selection, cataloging, shelving, circulation, staff management, budgeting, and weeding.
 They examine best practices for gathering and analyzing data from every point of a collection’s lifecycle, as well as the important relationships between collection development and other key library services like reference, programming, and technology.
 Topics covered include materials selection, collection development policy, acquisitions, understanding the workflow, and inventory.
-Collection development librarians and managers will find the easy-to-follow, start-to-finish guidance they need to build high-quality collections that meet the needs of their twenty-first century users.
 See the February 1, 2012 entry from Neal-Schuman's DIY Blog, Interview with Holly Hibner, author of Making a Collection Count: A Holistic Approach to Library Collection Management, which explains that Hibner is co-founder of the popular blog Awful Library Books.